vejendsh/CBT_pred/README.md

 # Core Body Temperature Prediction (CBT_pred)

-Predict human core body temperature under exercise and varying environmental conditions using a hybrid Computational Fluid Dynamics (CFD) + Deep-Learning surrogate workflow.
+The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute profile of human Core Body Temperature evolution in response to external heat.
+The surrogate model is trained on CFD data generated using ANSYS Fluent 2024 R1.

-This repository automates the generation of CFD data with Ansys Fluent, preprocesses the results, trains a neural-network surrogate model, and evaluates its performance.
+This repository automates the generation of CFD data, preprocesses the results, trains a neural-network surrogate model, and evaluates its performance.

 ---
 ## Table of Contents